Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have studied the 3D structure of Milky Way–like galaxies simulated with FIRE-2 physics using a triaxial ellipsoid approximation to characterize their shapes.
 Of the thirteen galaxies in our sample, twelve form disks at $z=0$.
-The one exception has a merger at late times.
+The one exception (m12z) has a series of mergers at late times.
 We refer to the non-merging galaxies as ``Milky Way analogs."

-We find that all of our galaxies go through phases in the early Universe when they were either spheroidal or elongated (like a pickle).
-During these early periods, their relative axis ratios vary significantly over Gyr timescales and usually transition from spheroidal at the earliest times to elongated at intermediate times, though there is significant variance (see Figures \ref{fig:Thelmapoints} and \ref{allm12Lumweight}).
-We find that these general trends hold whether we measure shapes weighted by stellar mass or stellar luminosity, though the elongation is more significant when weighted on luminosity.
+All of our galaxies go through phases in the early Universe when they were either spheroidal or elongated (like a pickle).
+During these early periods, their relative axis ratios vary significantly over Gyr timescales and often transition from spheroidal to elongated and back again, though there is significant variance (see Figures \ref{fig:Thelmapoints}, \ref{fig:mass_evolution}, and \ref{allm12Lumweight}).
+We find that these general trends hold whether we measure shapes weighted by stellar mass or stellar luminosity, though the elongation is more significant when weighted by luminosity.

 We also studied how the shapes of stellar populations change from the time of their formation to their final configurations at $z=0$.
 As illustrated in Figures \ref{fig:Thelma_pastpresent}, \ref{fig:thelmaevolution}, and \ref{allm12Archaeology}, stellar populations at $z=0$ have shapes that change systematically with age: the youngest stars inhabit thin disks, intermediate-age stars have thick-disk configurations, and the oldest stars reside in flattened spheroids.
-In all of our Milky Way analogs, the $z=0$ populations are symmetric about their minor axes, with intermediate-to-major-axis ratios $B/A \sim .9$.
+In all of our Milky Way analogs, the $z=0$ populations are symmetric about their minor axes, with intermediate-to-major-axis ratios $B/A \sim 0.9$.
 These $z=0$ shapes are drastically different from the shapes those same stellar populations had at the time of their formation (Figures \ref{fig:Thelmapoints} and \ref{allm12YoungStars}).
 In particular, early-forming populations tended to have either triaxial-spheroidal or elongated shapes at birth.
 The implication is that these populations change shape significantly over cosmic time.
 Early elongated configurations, in particular, are not stable over a Hubble time.